- Published on

 Recently my partner suggested that we each write in a diary which we share with each other once a week.
 Diary-keeping being new to me, I expected this to be amusing at first but potentially a chore later, however I was surprised at how much pleasure I got from it.
 Even writing about daily mundanities was gratifying.

-While I haven't quite figured it out yet, it appears to me that something about putting our thoughts down onto paper forces us to slow down and spend more time formulating them, compared to the normal frantic pace that they are milling around in our heads, rarely pausing on one long enough to inspect it thoroughly.
+While I haven't quite figured it out yet, it appears to me that something about putting my thoughts down onto paper cuts through their normally erratic and transitory nature, forcing me to slow down and spend more time formulating them.

 This diary writing triggered in me the desire to spend more time writing long-form content, something which I have barely done since school, which is what I'm having my very first punt at now.